-The Act defines "return of capital" and "foreign return of capital" in section 1(1).
+The terms "return of capital" and "foreign return of capital" are defined in section 1(1).

-A return of capital occurs when a resident company reduces its "contributed tax capital" as defined in section 1(1).
+A return of capital occurs when a resident company reduces its contributed tax capital as defined in section 1(1).
+25

-A foreign return of capital occurs when any amount that is paid or payable by a foreign company in respect of any share in that company is treated as a distribution or similar payment, other than a foreign dividend, in the first instance under the foreign income tax law of the country where the foreign company has its place of effective management, or failing the presence of such a law, under the company law of the country where the company is incorporated, formed or established.
+A foreign return of capital occurs when a foreign company distributes an amount other than a foreign dividend and the amount is regarded as such a distribution in the first instance under the foreign income tax law of the country where the foreign company is effectively managed, or failing the presence of such a law, under the company law of the country where the company is incorporated, formed or established.

 In the absence of section 9C(2), a return of capital or foreign return of capital received by or accrued to a share-dealer would be of a revenue nature and included in the share-dealer's gross income.
 This position prevailed for years of assessment commencing before 1 January 2016.
+26

 Section 9C(2) was amended for years of assessment commencing on or after 1 January 2016 to deem any amount received or accrued in respect of an equity share to be of a capital nature if at the time of that receipt or accrual the shares had been held for at least three years.
-The words "in respect of" include amounts causally related to the shares and thus include not only proceeds on their disposal but also a return of capital or foreign return of capital.
-Such amounts will, therefore, after the effective date of the amendment, be of a capital nature if received or accrued after the shares have been held for three years and must be dealt with as a reduction in the base cost of the shares under paragraph 76B and as a capital gain to the extent that the amounts exceed the base cost.
+The words "in respect of" include amounts causally related 27 to the shares and thus include not only proceeds on their disposal but also